Ensembl/ensembl-dauphin-style-compiler/earp/doc/spec.md

 Earp has the following base types.

-* booleans (`?` sigil)
+* booleans
-* numbers (`%` sigil)
+* numbers
-* bytes (`!` sigil)
+* bytes
-* identifiers (`{type}` sigil)
+* identifiers
-* strings (`$` sigil)
+* strings

-Each has an identified default value, to which variables are assigned before they are updated.

-Variables are namespaced according to disjoint types and use a sigil prefix (eg `value%`) (therefore there is no implicit coercion).
-Sigils are suffixed rather than prefixed to make the identifier sigil natural, it is also consistent with Hungarian notation so isn't unprecidented.
+While there are no sigils to demonstrate the contents of a variable, the complier ensures that which of these values a variable contains is always unambiguous.
+For example, assigning a variable an integer in one branch of a statement and a boolean in another, and then attempting to use it later is a compile-time error.
+Coercions are always explicit.

 Earp also has one-dimensional homogenous arrays of each of these types.
-These are indicated by brackets after the sigil (for example `my_var??`).
-Identifiers just double the braces `{{kind}}` Sigils help with informative error reporting.

-There are no structured types beyond this, no higher-dimensional arrays and no enums/structs.
-This concession of expressiveness for performance is mitigated by:
+There are no structured types beyond this: no higher-dimensional arrays and no enums/structs.
+This is a concession of expressiveness for performance.
+It is mitigated by:

- * very liberal set of chrarcters allowed in variable names;
+ * a very liberal set of chrarcters allowed in variable names;
  * standard functions to emulate higher-dimensional arrays;
- * out parameters to functions to allow multiple returns;
+ * "out" arguments to functions, to allow multiple returns;
- * bulk-argument syntax;
+ * the bulk-argument syntax keeping function argument lists small;
- * a rich slicing system.
+ * a rich slicing system allowing fast array operations.

  The main benefit of this restriction is to allow almost all data traversals to take place in parallel (rather than with loops) which removes much of the interpreter overhead from processing large datasets.
+Large changes to the data can occur entirely in the CPU within various layers of cache and with effective branch prediction, making them incredibly fast for an interpreted language.
+This is important as our datasets are large and attempting to manipulate them in explicit loopsin an interpreted language would be deathly slow.
+A more sophisitcated example of this approach is numpy in python, where similar issues arose.

 ## Arrays

 Arrays are generally manipulated using slices.
 Slice syntax uses the square-brackets more typically used for retrieving by index (so don't confuse it for that!).
-The syntax is `array%%[filter??]` where `array%%` is an arbitrary array (here of numbers) an `filter??` must be a boolean array (or a boolean, see later).
-The boolean array selects indexes from the array and produces a new sub-array.
-Importantly, the slice is by reference, allowing filtered updates.
-Boolean arrays are implemented efficiently for very large, sparse arrays.
+The syntax is `array[filter]` where `array` is an arbitrary array and `filter` must be a boolean array (or a boolean, see later).
+The boolean array selects indexes from the array, and produces a new sub-array.
+Importantly, the slice is by reference and modifiable, allowing filtered updates.
+Boolean arrays are implemented efficiently for very large, sparse arrays for just this reason.

 ```
-values%% := [101,102,103,104];
+values := [101,102,103,104];

-filter?? := [false,true,false,true];
+filter := [false,true,false,true];
-values[filter??] += 100;
+values[filter] += 100;

-print(values%%);
+print(values);
 // [101,202,103,204]
 ```

-To facilitate filtering, most predicates allow one argument to be an array, generating a boolean array rather than a boolean.
+To allow filtering to be generally useful, most predicates across the language (such as equality tests, greater/less than operators, etc) allow one argument to be an array, evaluationg to a boolean array, rather than a boolean.

 ```
-values%% := [101,102,103,104];
+values := [101,102,103,104];

-filter?? := values%% > 102;
+filter := values > 102; // [false,false,true,true]
-values[filter??] += 100;
+values[filter] += 100;

-print(values%%);
+print(values);
 // [101,102,203,204]
 ```

 Naturally, the filter expression can be moved inline.
 This allows mapping traversals.
 For example, the following is equivalent to the above.

 ```
-values%% := [101,102,103,104];
+values := [101,102,103,104];

-values[values%% > 102] += 100;
+values[values > 102] += 100;

-print(values%%);
+print(values);
 // [101,102,203,204]
 ```

-Indexes after the last one present in the boolean array are assumed to be false.
 The builtin funciton `index()` generates an appropriate boolean array to access just a single value, allowing single-instance access.
+(Don't worry about the array being too short for now, see the section on iterators and simply assume that it always has sufficient implicit trailing falses.

 ```
-values%% := [101,102,103,104];
+values := [101,102,103,104];

 values[index(2)] += 100;

-print(values%%);
+print(values);
 // [101,102,203,104]

 // Let's see how that works